- Makes about 40 cookies

 - Melt the chocolate.
 In a mixer fitted with paddle, beat the butter with the powdered sugar until creamy.
 Add the egg yolks and continue to beat until incorporated.
 Add the melted chocolate and continue to beat until incorporated.
 Add the flour and beat until uniform dough forms.
-Cover the dough and refrigerate for at least 2 hours.
+Shape the dough into a disk, cover with plastic wrap and refrigerate for at least 2 hours.

 - Preheat the oven to 325° convection bake (350° regular bake).
 Place the dough on work surface dusted with flour and roll it out to a 1/4-inch-thick round.
 Line two baking sheets with parchment paper.
 Using a small round cookie cutter (I use 1-inch or quarter-size cutters), stamp out the cookies and arrange them one inch apart on the baking sheets.

-- Bake for about 12-15 minutes.
-Let the cookies cool on the baking sheets for 5 minutes, and then transfer to wire rack or flat surface to cool completely.
+- Bake for about 12-14 minutes.
+Let the cookies cool on the baking sheets for about 5 minutes, and then transfer to wire rack to cool completely.

 - Once the cream has cooled and firmed in the refrigerator, transfer it to a mixer and beat until it becomes light and fluffy.

 - Take a cookie round at a time, spread the cream on it and top with another cookie round.
-(At this point, when all sandwiches are constructed, you may want to put them in a tin and send them to the fridge for about two hours, the cream will be least soft and they will be easier to glaze.)
+(At this point, when all sandwiches are constructed, you may want to put them in a tin and send them to the fridge for about two hours, the cream will firm up and the cookies will be easier to glaze.)

 - Prepare the chocolate glaze.
-In a small saucepan melt the chocolate with three tablespoons of water over low heat.
-Add the butter and oil and continue to simmer until the glaze is uniform and thick.
-Remove from the stove and let it cool for about 2 minutes.
+In a small saucepan melt the chocolate with five to six tablespoons of water over low heat.
+When all the chocolate has melted, mix well, add the butter and continue to simmer until the glaze is uniform, thick and shiny.
+Remove from the stove and let it cool for about a minute or two.

 - Dip the cookie sandwiches into the glaze (one side only), and leave on work surface until the chocolate glaze sets hard (about 2 hours).
 When the glaze has hardened completely, place the cookies into a tin box with a tight lid, and store in a cool dry place for at least one day before serving.